toastygm/hm-loc-sbi/README.md

 This module was designed for use with the [HârnMaster](https://foundryvtt.com/packages/hm3) system, but is mostly system agnostic so it can be used with any system (except the Actors, which are specific to the HârnMaster system).

-**Note:** Some scenes in this module have been designed to work with the [Levels](https://foundryvtt.com/packages/levels) and [Better Roofs](https://foundryvtt.com/packages/betterroofs) modules, but these modules are not required; versions of the scenes have been provided that will work with the Foundry VTT system without these additional modules.
+**Note:** Some scenes in this module have been designed to work with the [Multilevel-Tokens](https://foundryvtt.com/packages/multilevel-tokens) module, but this module is not required.

 ## Standing Bear Inn